Define members & studios

 Studios

 MJN avoids centralized hierarchy, which tends to consolidate power — and thus consolidates wealth.
-What this means for us right now is that MJN will never have a “CEO” or “director” that makes global decisions affecting all team or collective members.
+MJN will never have a “CEO” or “director” that makes global decisions affecting all collective members.

 System Studio

-System studios define values, philosophies, procedures, governance processes, and cross-program funding.
+System studios define values, policies, procedures, governance processes, and cross-program funding.
 In most organizations, this kind of work is allocated as “overhead,” “culture,” or “operations.”
-Instead, we are asking ourselves what the justice-guided version of “B-certification” looks like and seek to build methodologies in which values can become systemic norms.
+Instead, we are asking what the justice-guided version of “B-certification” looks like and seek to build methodologies in which values can become systemic norms.

-Unfortunately, the traditional overhead paradigm leaves very little funding for this work.
-Currently, MJN’s system studios involve extensive volunteer work, deep collective thinking, and work-in-progress management structures that limit the ability to scale participation.
+Unfortunately, the traditional overhead paradigm leaves very little funding for this system work — which is the entirety of MJN's mission.
+Currently, MJN’s system projects involve extensive volunteer work, deep collective thinking, and work-in-progress management structures that limit the ability to scale participation.
 We hope system studios can grow over time.

 Venture Studio

 Practicing system innovations in services, products, creations, or unique research led by collective members in their own way.
-Examples: Into the Record and The Arisen.
+Examples: Into the Record and Street Works.

 Ventures are our way of protecting space for creativity, many wisdoms, and individuality — while keeping values consistent and intact.
 We are all leaders, creators, free agents, and followers.
 But values ideally follow us wherever we go.
 We can only design just systems through practice, and ventures are how we learn by doing.
-We are here because we believe in the values, want to test the philosophies, and want to help improve them finding out how and why they need repair.
+We are here because we want to test the policies, contracts, and structures and want to help improve them together.

-Until MJN has funding to support the venture studio model, creators often develop and find seed funding for their ideas independently.
-They are supported by MJN's system studio team within their capacity.
-Any venture can also spin out, such as if an alternative operational structure is necessary to serve justice.
+Until MJN has funding to support the venture studio model, creators are responsible for funding for their ideas independently.
+They are supported by MJN's system studio team when possible.
+Any venture can operate with entire independence, benefit from MJN’s institutional structures, or spin out, such as if an alternative operational structure is necessary to serve justice.
 However, we pride ourselves on developing a community in which collective support systems will be what make us better together.

 Community Groups